Previous dayApril 27, 2026Next day

 3.3 km495III-✓ ReviewedUSGS →

-On April 27, 2026 at 14:47 UTC, a magnitude 3.3 earthquake struck 6 km SSW of Redlands, CA. Of every earthquake currently listed for worldwide seismic activity, this one generated the most felt reports from the public.
+This magnitude 3.3 event was detected 6 km SSW of Redlands, CA on April 27, 2026, with origin time 14:47 UTC.
+Of every earthquake currently listed for worldwide seismic activity, this one generated the most felt reports from the public.
 The USGS received 495 felt reports from nearby residents — a notable response for an event of this magnitude.
 Maximum shaking intensity peaked at MMI 3.6 (light).
 At a depth of just 3.3 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The epicenter is at 34.003°, -117.210°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27